-Tommy Beard
+Tommy Beard Senior Associate

-Associate

-Tommy is an Associate with FlowStone Partners.
+Tommy is a Senior Associate with FlowStone Partners.
 Prior to FlowStone Partners, he worked with Boston Consulting Group ("BCG") as a Senior Analyst in their Principal Investors & Private Equity practice area.
 At BCG, he conducted a wide range of commercial due diligence, portfolio value creation, and fund strategy for institutional investors across industries.